offbynull/portmapper/README.md

-// Map internal port 12345 to some external port (55555 preferred) MappedPort mappedPort = portMapper.mapPort(PortType.TCP, 12345, 55555, 60);
+// Map internal port 12345 to some external port (55555 preferred)
+//
+// IMPORTANT NOTE: Many devices prevent you from mapping ports that
+// are <= 1024 (both internal and external ports).
+Be mindful of this
+// when choosing which ports you want to map.
+MappedPort mappedPort = portMapper.mapPort(PortType.TCP, 12345, 55555, 60);
 System.out.println("Port mapping added: " + mappedPort);